 A series of workshops focusing on topics regarding food preservation safety and quality, canning, freezing, and dehydration.
 FLYER.
 For additional information contact: Angie Lanigan at email@example.com.
 (816) 462-5850.

 Are you a grandparent raising grandchildren?
 Based on the most recent census data, over 4,000 grandparents in the Northland are living with grandchildren under the age of 18.

-Clay County Extension and the Clay County Senior Services have developed a partnership to help those in just such a situation.
+Clay County Extension, the Clay County Senior Services, and the Platte County Senior Fund have developed a partnership to help those in just such a situation.
 If you or someone you know is a grandparent, aunt or uncle raising children, contact the Clay County Extension Center at 816-407-3490 for more details on the “Northland Grandfamilies” program.
-Information about the monthly support group meetings can be found on the following link.
+View the information flyer (PDF) for general monthly support group meeting dates.
+For a current program flyer, contact 407-3490.

 Master Gardeners answer questions

 The Master Gardeners of Greater Kansas City are available to answer your questions on lawn, flowers, trees, and gardening.
 Master Gardeners are "IN" 9-Noon Monday thru Friday.
 The public is asked to leave a message so a Master Gardener can return the call if your call is not answered either during office hours or after.
 Calls will be returned as quickly as possible.
 Call 816-833-8733 (TREE) or you can email your question to firstname.lastname@example.org.